 The sound has even mids and highs with a nice bass.
 I did find the bass distorts when listening at top volume with some bass-heavy recordings.
 Turning down to half volume improves the sound but still, some distortion comes through.

 A song I sound tested with is a Youtube recording of Ed Sheeran's duet with Bocelli.”Perfect” it has a big upright bass featured in the track everything in the track sounds great but at a certain frequency the Soundgear distorted.

 The overall sound is a little bit of a disappointment from JBL's signature sound quality.
-The sound just seem a little flat over all and not quite as vibrant as in other JBL products.
+The sound just seems a little flat overall and not quite as vibrant as in other JBL products.

 The JBL Soundgear does not magically make sound disappear for people that are surrounding you when you have them on.
 If you have them at top volume people that are near will hear the sound of a small speaker.